bergkvist/prosjektoppgave/report/report.md

 From this data you can observe the following:

- - The time of the simulation starts at 0.0, stops at 0.3 and has a step size of 0.1.
+ - The time of the simulation starts at 0.0s, stops at 0.3s and has a step size of 0.1s.
 (The first column represents the time)
- - The simulation has data for each timestep for the measure depths 50, 150 and 300.
+ - The simulation has data for each timestep for the measure depths 50m, 150m and 300m.
 (The first row represents the measure depths)
  - The simulation values in this example increase as measure depth and time increases.
- - At measure depth = 300 meters, and time = 0.3 seconds, the value is 6.
+ - At measure depth = 300 meters, and time = 0.3 seconds, the value is 6 bar.

 A word of warning: The measure depths in these three output csv files do not match the measure depths used in the well path definition.
 To work around this, some kind of interpolation would be needed.

 ## How are we going to visualize this?
 Using web browser technology that is widely available across browsers, this project work is going to create a 3D visualization of the well path, and use colors to represent the values from the simulations on each of the segments.
-In terms of using browser technology: this is only made practical and performant in recent years by something known as WebGL (Web Graphics Library).
+In terms of using browser technology: this is only made possible without the use of browser plugins in recent years by something known as Web Graphics Library. [@WebGL]

 WebGL is based on something called OpenGL, and allows the browser to utilize the GPU (hardware) for parallell processing.
 GPUs are typically what allows 3D-games with complex graphics to run smoothly on a computer or a mobile device.
 To get a better idea of how this can be done, we will look at how WebGL works.

 ### So how does WebGL work?
 More specifically, WebGL is a JavaScript API for rendering high-performance and interactive graphics (both 2D and 3D) without the use of plugins in any compatible web browser.
 The API can be used within the HTML5 `<canvas>` elements.
-Recently, WebGL 2 was released - but since it is not yet supported by all common browsers, this project will instead be using WebGL 1.
+Recently, WebGL 2.0 was released - but since it is not yet supported by all common browsers, this project will instead be using WebGL 1.0.

 To tell the GPU how to render our scene, we write something known as "shaders" in a language known as GLSL (OpenGL Shading Language).
 GLSL resembles a restricted version of the C programming language, but with syntactic sugar for vector and matrix operations.

-The two shaders that are supported by WebGL is the vertex shader and the fragment shader.
+The two shaders that are supported by WebGL are the vertex shader and the fragment shader.
 The vertex shader is a piece of code that runs on every vertex of the geometry the gpu receives, and outputs this to the fragment shader.
 The fragment shader then runs on every pixel of the output image - giving each its own color.
 Usually, 3 and 3 vertices represent a triangle - which the fragment shader is aware of when coloring pixels.
 If two triangles overlap, the fragment shader might run twice on the same pixel.
 This is why it is called a fragment shader instead of a pixel shader - since it runs once for every fragment, but can sometimes run multiple times for any given pixel.
 You can think of a fragment as being a single pixel on a triangle, but not neccesarily the entirety of a single pixel in the final image that is rendered.

 It is possible to pass parameters to the shaders from the outside.
 The first type of parameter is a uniform.
 This is a parameter that does not change from one shader invocation to the next within any particular rendering call.
 The second is a vertex attribute - which is a parameter specifically linked to a vertex, meaning it changes from one vertex shader invocation to the next within a rendering call, but stays the same from one render call to the next for a specific vertex.

 The WebGL API is low level - as you can only tell it what triangles to draw, and how to draw them.
 Imagine that you want to draw a cylinder, and have this cylinder reflect light in a certain way.
 This would both require a lot of JavaScript code, as well as GLSL code.
 Since we don't want to concern ourselves with how we can draw a cylinder using only triangles, or writing shaders for reflecting light - we will be using a 3D library that abstracts this away.

 The 3D library we will be using is THREE.js.
-This is by far the most popular 3D library for JavaScript, with 59,000 stars on GitHub, 1192 contributors, and 21,000 forks.
+This is by far the most popular 3D library for JavaScript, with more than 59,000 stars on GitHub, 1192 contributors, and 21,000 forks at the time is is being written. [@THREE.js]

 ### How does THREE.js work?
 To understand how THREE.js works, we need to understand the building blocks it uses to abstract away the low level API of WebGL.